-The Joffre Residence, Brentwood CA, is a rear yard design for a 1947 house by Rodney Walker, one of the famed Case Study House Program architects and later a personal residence of legendary Mid-Century Modernist architect A. Quincy Jones, another Case Study House architect.
+The Joffre project in the Brentwood area of Los Angeles, CA, is a rear yard redesign for a 1947 house originally designed by Rodney Walker.
+Walker was one of the famed Case Study House Program architects.
+This home was later the personal residence of legendary Mid-Century Modernist architect A. Quincy Jones, who himself was a Case Study House architect.

-The challenge was to create a relaxing rear yard area in a very limited space—only 24’ x 50’.
-Our solution was to organize various zones of gathering and activity within a larger open area.
-This allowed the overall area to feel more spacious but also creates alcoves of gathering and semi-privacy.
+The goals was to create a relaxing rear yard area in a very limited space—only 24’ x 50’.
+Our solution was to organize various zones for gathering and activity within a larger coordinated open area.
+This allowed the overall area to feel more spacious but also created semi-private alcoves.
 A mangaris wood deck extends from the Master Bedroom suite for sun bathing and lounging prior to taking a dip in the Jacuzzi.
-In addition, there is a hammock area that is situated on the western side of the property to take advantage of the shade from the neighboring tree.
-Along a concrete paver path on crushed rock, there is a sitting area for casual casual conversation over a glass of wine.
+In addition, there is a hammock area that is situated on the western side of the property to take advantage of the shade from the adjacent tree.
+Along a concrete paver path on crushed rock, there is a sitting area for casual conversation and a glass of wine.